Olethreutinae

 (NCBI-index: 1.666554)

-The orange-brown or red-brown color on the forewings of the beautiful Willow Tortrix (Epinotia cruciana) makes this species easy to recognize.
+The orange-brown or red-brown colour on the forewings of the beautiful Willow Tortrix (Epinotia cruciana) makes this species easy to recognize.
 Halfway down the forewing is a light cross band that stands out compared to the light brown base.
-At the costa close to the apex is a white spot that can vary in size.
-The flying period is from May to early August in one generation and the wingspan is 12-15mm.
-The larvae feed in spun leaves.
+At the costa, close to the apex, is a white spot that can vary in size.
+The flying period is from May to early August in one generation, and the wingspan is 12-15mm.
+The larvae feed on spun leaves.
 Hostplant: Willow.
 Dutch name: Fraaie oogbladroller.
 Frisian name:

 Flying period: